sondreluc/react-under-the-hood/chapters/chapter_5.md

 });
 ```

 We are passing the ship to `ShipInfo`, but we are also passing in the `updateShip` method as well.
-Since data in React is unidirectional, changes to `this.state.ship` can only occur where that state lives, which in this case is `Game`.
+Since data in React is unidirectional, changes to `this.state.ship` can only occur where that state lives, which in this case is the `Game` component.
 Therefore, we need to pass a method to our child components if we want to update the state.

 Let's create `ShipInfo` in `unfinished/app/components/ShipInfo.jsx`: